-SESAMME is an application (app) for iPads.
-SESAMME stands for Socio-Ecological App for Mental Model Elicitation
+SESAMME is an application (app) for Apple iPhones, iPads, Android phones and tablets, Windows PCs and Apple Mac computers.
+SESAMME stands for Socio-Ecological App for Mental Model Elicitation.

-SESAMME consists of an iPad app and a set of scripts which outline the process to follow in focus group discussions.
+SESAMME consists of an app and a set of scripts which outline the process to follow in focus group discussions.